 Apple may genuinely believe it is improving security by preventing other engines, not just padding its bottom line.
 For instance, beyond the abandonware problem, what of threats from "legitimate" browsers that abuse JIT priviledges?
 Or vendors that drag their heels in responding to security issues?

-No system producer wants to face the prospect of a third party exposing users to risks it feels helpless to mitigate.
+No OS vendor wants third parties exposing users to risks it feels helpless to mitigate.
 Removing browsers from user's devices is an existing option, but would be a drastic step that raises serious governance questions about the power Apple wields (and on whose behalf).

 As middle-ground policy options go, Apple is far from helpless.